miargentieri/exposome-aging-ukb/README.md

-# R code for an exposome-wide association study of chronic disease mortality in the UK Biobank
+# R code for an exposome-wide association study of all-cause mortality in the UK Biobank

 This directory contains the code used for data preparation, analysis, and figure creation for the publication XXX, published in XXX.
 This repository was created on Sat Sep 20 16:39:16 BST 2014.